-Apple's HomeKit and Home app didn't get a whole lot of time at this years rapid fire dub-dub, but there were indeed some significant announcements.
-For this year's iOS release, Apple is adding improvements to face detection for its HomeKit Secure Video feature, deeper HomePod and Apple TV integration, and color shifting for lights.
-Of course, there were also some smaller visual tweaks and features announced, so let's dive into everything that is coming in iOS 14.
+Apple's HomeKit and the Home app didn't get a radical redesign or a ton of new features in iOS 14, but there are indeed some significant improvements to be found.
+For this year's iOS release, the majority of changes are centered around HomeKit cameras, bringing them to the big screen on Apple TV, and adding in support for Face Recognition and Activity Zones.
+Of course, there are also some smaller visual tweaks and features as well, so let's dive into everything that is available in HomeKit in iOS 14.

-In iOS/iPadOS 14 setting up a HomeKit accessory will look a little different, yet familiar.
-Just like with the AirPods and the HomePod, users will now see an overlay appear on the Home screen when there is a HomeKit accessory available to pair.
+In iOS and iPadOS 14 setting up a HomeKit accessory will look a little different, yet somewhat familiar.
+Just like with the AirPods and the HomePod, users will now see a smaller overlay appear when attempting to pair an accessory from within the Home app.

 Home app overview & visual changes